astroumd/lmtoy/docs/source/glossary.rst

       a strong source, e.g. Ori-KL.

     board
-      for SLR these are the roach boards (4).
+      for SLR these are the roach boards (4 or 8).
 For RSR they are called **chassis** (4).
 But in **RSR** board has also been used where **band** is meant, but there is a subtle difference where bands are ordered in frequency.